Syllabus

 in trying to show that they are disabled.
 On the contrary, our brief

-Government’s judgment that people with monocular vision “ordinarily”
+judgment that people with monocular vision “ordinarily” will meet the

-companies will often not contest the issue.
-We simply hold that the
+not contest the issue.
+We simply hold that the Act requires monocular

-Act requires monocular individuals, like others claiming the Act’s
+individuals, like others claiming the Act’s protection, to prove a disability

 III